David Dean: Head coaching career

 In 2007, Dean was named head coach of the Blazers in 2007 after Chris Hatcher took the head coaching job at Georgia Southern University.
 The "Dean Machine" started the season with five straight wins.
 Delta State University defeated the Blazers 35–31, despite being down 28 points at the beginning of the second half.
 The Blazers then capped off the season with an eight-game winning streak and their second national championship title win against Northwest Missouri State University, 25–20.
 This was the third straight championship appearance by the Bearcats, also the third straight time the Bearcats lost the national championship game.
 Dean is only the second head coach to lead his team to a national championship in his first season.
 Earle Solomonson accomplished this at North Dakota State University in 1985.

-2008 saw the Blazers make it to the second round of the NCAA Division II playoffs and a 9–3 season, 6–2 in the Gulf South Conference.
+The 2008 season saw the Blazers make it to the second round of the NCAA Division II playoffs and a 9–3 season, 6–2 in the Gulf South Conference.
 In 2009, after a 6–4 season in which they finished third in the Gulf South Conference, the Blazers did not make the postseason for the first time under Dean, and for the first time since 2006.
 Dean led the Blazers to an 8–3 record and back into the NCAA Division II playoffs in 2010, marking the third time in his four years he has led his squad to postseason play.
 After beginning the year unranked, the Blazers rose as high as #7 in the AFCA poll, before finishing the regular season ranked #17.

 In 2011, the Blazers had another 6–4 season and missed the Division II playoffs.
 VSU finished 4th in the Gulf South Conference in 2011.
 Valdosta had been ranked as high as No. 4 in the AFCA poll in the first weeks of the 2011 season.

 After a 2–2 start to the 2012 season, the Blazers won their next 10 straight games and defeated Winston-Salem State University 35–7 in the NCAA Division II Championship game in Florence, Alabama.
-VSU finished second in the Gulf South Conference after losing to the University of West Alabama.
-Valdosta would defeat UWA after playing them again in the second round of the NCAA Playoffs.
+The Blazers finished second in the Gulf South Conference after losing to the University of West Alabama.
+Valdosta State would defeat West Alabama after playing them again in the second round of the NCAA Division II playoffs.
 David Dean is the first football coach in Valdosta State's history to win two national titles.

 Dean left Valdosta State to coach a single, unsuccessful year as co-offensive coordinator at FBS program Georgia Southern; both co-coordinators were fired after one year.

 On January 25, 2017, Dean was named the new head coach of former Gulf South Conference rival West Georgia.

 On November 13, 2023, Dean resigned from West Georgia.

 On June 18, 2024, Dean was hired to take over as the head coach of Lanier County High School in Lakeland, Georgia.

+On February 6, 2026, Dean was hired to take over as the head coach of Delta State.